To kick things off; strategic thinking is different to strategic planning. Here’s why:

 When we’re motivated, we perform better.
 It’s that simple.
 Our thinking is sharper, we’re more creative and the big idea can often come from a motivated team.
 Granted, there are plenty of ways to achieve higher performance and this is just one of many that will help us to see longevity in our business, with the right people steering the ship on course to succeeding.

 The ability to think strategically requires research into many variables.
 For example, having a quality SWOT analysis will provide better knowledge on where to guide the business.
 This results in learning.
 We learn about our competitors, what’s worked, what hasn’t, any obstacles lying ahead and how to overcome them.
 We should never base our performance on our competition, but keeping an eye on them is necessary.
 Otherwise, we may take our foot off the gas and watch them come soaring past.

 By thinking more strategically, we identify more opportunities.
 This can help us to understand what’s right for the business, our team and us.
 With a connected team, we can collectively identify additional opportunities through a group effort and devise tactics to achieve the opportunities relevant to the goal and vision.
 In addition, this enhances team cohesion whilst also creating more and more opportunities consider during the path to success.

-The benefits of strategic thinking are ever-growing.
-Ultimately, hen we apply strategic thinking and strategic planning together coherently, we create a strategy for success.
+The benefits of being a strategic thinker are ever-growing.
+Ultimately, when we apply strategic thinking and planning together coherently, we create a roadmap for success.